-The Hermann Missouri rural site has made progress in the development of their core team and have established connections with resources in their community.
-The Hermann Core Team has completed their training requirements and plan to host their first class remotely.
-They are currently in the process of recruitment and have plans to start their first RISE class my mid April, 2021.
+The Hermann, Missouri, rural group has made progress in the development of their core team and has established connections with resources in their community.
+They have completed their training requirements and plan to host their first class remotely.
+They are currently in the process of recruitment and have plans to start their first RISE class in May 2021.